Ciprian-Florin/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

 Searched for any indication that user "florinn" had opened the TOR browser.
-Evidence indicates that they did so at 2025-05-22T07:03:29.3647979Z.
+Evidence indicates that they did so at May 22, 2025 10:03:29 AM.
 Several other instances of firefox.exe (TOR) and tor.exe were spawned afterward.

 **Query used to locate events:**